-Unless otherwise indicated, references in this AIF to "C\$" are to Canadian dollars, references to "US\$" are to U.S. dollars and references to "A\$" are to Australian dollars.
+Unless otherwise indicated, references in this AIF to "C\$" are to Canadian dollars, references to "US\$" are to US.dollars and references to "A\$" are to Australian dollars.

-All financial information in the AIF is derived from the Company's financial statements which were prepared in accordance with Australian Accounting Standards (including the Australian Accounting Interpretations) and the Corporations Act 2001 (Cth) (the "Corporations Act").
+All financial information in the AIF is derived from the Company's financial statements which were prepared in accordance with Australian Accounting Standards (including the Australian Accounting Interpretations) and the Corporations Act.
 In accordance with Accounting Standard AASB 101 Presentation of Financial Statements, compliance with the Australian equivalents to International Financial Reporting Standards ensures that financial information complies with International Financial Reporting Standards.